 Very Easy Vegan Mango Salsa Wrap Recipe

-Whether you are a vegan, a plant based eater, vegetarian or just looking for something different, this recipe just might hit the spot for you.
+Whether you are a vegan, a plant-based eater, a vegetarian or just looking for something different, this recipe just might hit the spot for you.
 It is packed with fresh flavors without the boring appearance of a salad.
-Wraps are fun to eat and don't really require anything more than a napkin to keep them together so they are great for a meal when you are on the go.
+Wraps are fun to eat and don't really require anything more than a napkin to keep them together, so they are great for a meal when you are on the go.

 - 1 red pepper, diced